-Another single released from Eat A Peach was "Melissa," which was written by Gregg Allman in 1967, a couple of years before the group came together.
-According to Allman, it was the first song he wrote that he felt was good enough to record.
-He was originally writing the song with the name "Delilah," but after seeing an energetic young girl named Melissa at the grocery story, he changed it.
-Gregg's brother Duane Allman wasn't completely sold on the song at first, and reportedly told Gregg, "It's pretty good--for a love song.
-It ain't rock and roll that makes me move my ass."
+"Melissa" was written by Gregg Allman in 1967, a couple of years before the group formed.
+According to Gregg, it was the first song he wrote that he felt was good enough to record.
+He was originally writing the song with the name "Delilah," but after seeing a lively young girl named Melissa at the grocery story, he changed it.
+Gregg's brother Duane Allman wasn't completely sold on the song at first, and reportedly told Gregg, "It's pretty good—for a love song.
+It ain't rock 'n' roll that makes me move my ass."

 4. "Statesboro Blues"